fa06396/CS-451/Reinforcement Learning and Self Organizing Maps/README.md

 This project focuses on implementing a basic reinforcement learning agent that navigates in a grid world.
 The objective is to train the agent to maximize its reward by finding the optimal path while avoiding obstacles.

 ## Objective
-T
-he objective of this project is to implement reinforcement learning and self organizing maps to solve specific problems and gain practical experience in computational intelligence techniques.
+The objective of this project is to implement reinforcement learning and self organizing maps to solve specific problems and gain practical experience in computational intelligence techniques.

 ## Part 1: Training the Reinforcement Learning Agent